Sara Paxton: 2013–present: television roles and film

 Paxton starred in The CW drama series The Beautiful Life alongside Corbin Bleu, Mischa Barton and Elle Macpherson.
 The show premiered on September 16, 2009, but was canceled after just two episodes.
 It aired later online on YouTube.
 Paxton next co-starred with Scott Eastwood in the thriller Enter Nowhere; she also played one of the lead roles in the Ti West film The Innkeepers.

 She starred in the 2011 film Shark Night.
 She then played Mirabella on the ABC Family movie Lovestruck: The Musical in 2013.
-In April 2016, it was announced that Paxton had joined the cast of David Lynch's 2017 Twin Peaks revival.
+In April 2016, Paxton joined the cast of David Lynch's 2017 Twin Peaks revival.

 In 2018, she co-starred as Donna Rice opposite Hugh Jackman in Jason Reitman's The Front Runner, a biographical film about politician Gary Hart.
 In 2018–2019, she played Amber Dooley in the NBC series Good Girls.

 Paxton had a supporting role in Andrew Dominik’s Blonde (2022), based on the novel of the same name by Joyce Carol Oates.
 The film is a fictionalized portrayal of the life and career of actress Marilyn Monroe.

 Paxton had a small supporting role which she referred to as a "sneaky cameo" in Zach Cregger's Weapons (2025), having also voiced roles in Cregger's previous film Barbarian (2022).
+She would later appear in a voice-only role as Michelle, the pregnant girlfriend of main character Bryan, in Cregger's next film Resident Evil (2026).